ahangarha/mv-oop.rb/README.md

 This is an educational project to practice OOP in Ruby

-## Getting Started
+## Built with

-This project needs Ruby to be installed on your machine.
+This project is made using Ruby language.

 ## Author